intel-analytics/ipex-llm/python/llm/example/NPU/HF-Transformers-AutoModels/Model/tinyllama/README.md

 # Run LLama2 on Intel NPU
-In this directory, you will find examples on how you could apply IPEX-LLM INT4 optimizations on Llama2 models on [Intel NPUs](../../../README.md).
-For illustration purposes, we utilize the [meta-llama/Llama-2-7b-chat-hf](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf) as reference Llama2 models.
+In this directory, you will find examples on how you could apply run tinyllama on intel NPU devices.

 ## 0. Requirements
 To run these examples with IPEX-LLM on Intel NPUs, make sure to install the newest driver version of Intel NPU.